Letter: Top deputies accuse Texas attorney general of crimes

 In a statement to the American-Statesman Paxton’s office said: “The complaint filed against Attorney General Paxton was done to impede an ongoing investigation into criminal wrongdoing by public officials including employees of this office.
 Making false claims is a very serious matter and we plan to investigate this to the fullest extent of the law.”

+The investigation referenced in the statement was unclear.
 A spokeswoman for the attorney general did not immediately respond to an email and phone call Sunday.

+“These allegations raise serious concerns,” Gov. Greg Abbott, also a Republican, said in a Sunday statement.
+He declined to comment further “until the results of any investigation are complete.”

 The letter was signed by the deputy attorneys general for policy, administration, civil litigation, criminal investigations and legal counsel, as well as Paxton’s first assistant, Jeff Mateer, and Mateer’s deputy.
 None of them responded to messages seeking comment Saturday or Sunday.